-Born in Norman, Oklahoma, Emily Drennan began singing at a very early age predominately in church.
-With a mom who is a composer with perfect pitch and was a vocal music teacher, a Dad who played the trumpet, keyboard, bass and baritone and a brother who played the saxophone, piano and guitar, a musical influence seemed inevitable for Emily.
+Born in Norman, Oklahoma, Emily Drennan began singing at a very early age, predominately in church.
+With a mom who is a composer with perfect pitch and was a vocal music teacher, a Dad who played the trumpet, keyboard, bass and baritone and a brother who played the saxophone, piano and guitar, a musical upbringing seemed inevitable for Emily.
 Growing up listening to Karen Carpenter, Fifth Dimension, Sergio Mendez and Brazil 66, Aretha Franklin, Stevie Wonder, The Temptations, Petula Clark, Sandi Patty and composers like Chopin, Vivaldi, Norman Dello Joio and Mozart, Emily grew up with an eclectic taste in music.
-Throughout her teenage years, Emily had the opportunity to sing for many varied events including singing the national anthem for the Indianapolis Colts, Oklahoma City Thunder, NCAA Championship sports and Softball College World Series.
+Throughout her teenage years, Emily had the opportunity to sing for many varied events, most notably the national anthem for the Indianapolis Colts, Oklahoma City Thunder, NCAA Championship games and the Softball College World Series.

-Within a year of moving to NYC, Emily landed a spot in the Drama Desk Award Winning Off-Broadway show Toxic Audio in which she later went on to perform in the show in Las Vegas at Planet Hollywood and The Luxor and across the country.
+Within a year of moving to NYC, Emily landed a spot in the Drama Desk Award Winning Off-Broadway a cappella show Toxic Audio in which she later went on to perform in the show in its Las Vegas productions at Planet Hollywood and The Luxor and across the country.

-She also was recently named an Oklahoma State University 2013 Outstanding Alumni for the College of Business at the OSU Spears Hall of Fame Banquet and also as Oklahoma State University 2017 Distinguished Alumni for the College of Arts & Sciences.
+Recently at her alma mater, Emily was honored as an Oklahoma State University Outstanding Alumna for the Spears College of Business as well as an Oklahoma State University Distinguished Alumna for the College of Arts & Sciences.